origamitower/folktale/docs/source/en/core/adt/derivations/equality.md

 If you expect to be working with larger data structures, and check equality between them often, you are, usually, very out of luck.
-You may consider providing your own Setoid isntance with the following
+You may consider providing your own Equality implementation with the following
 optimisations:

-  - If two objects are the same reference, you don't need to check them structurally, for they must be equal — Setoid does this, but if you're providing your own equality function, you must do this there as well;
+  - If two objects are the same reference, you don't need to check them structurally, for they must be equal — Equality's `.equals` does this, but if you're providing your own equality function, you must do it there as well;

   - If two objects have the same type, but different hashes, then they must have different values (assuming you haven't messed up